wifisensing/PicoScenes-Manual/source/installation.rst

             sudo apt install picoscenes-all

-    After a minute of package downloading (the duration depends on your network), a EULA message, similar to the following screenshot, will appear in the CLI.
+    After a minute of package downloading (the duration depends on your network), a EULA message, similar to the following screenshot, will appear in the terminal.
 You should read the EULA, and decide if you agree to the EULA terms.
 You can press up/down arrow keys to view the full content and press TAB to move the cursor to the <Ok>.
 You finish the reading by pressing Enter or Space on <Ok> button.

     .. figure:: /images/PicoScenes-platform-EULA.png
         :figwidth: 1000px